-India Cements Receives RBI Compounding Order for FEMA Violation; Compounding Amount Set at Rs.18,250/-
+India Cements Receives RBI Compounding Order for FEMA Violation; Penalty Set at Rs.18,250/-

-India Cements, a subsidiary of UltraTech Cement Limited, received a Compounding Order dated 15th May 2026 from the Foreign Exchange Department, Reserve Bank of India, Chennai, under Section 15(1) of FEMA, 1999.
-The order relates to a delay in filing of Form FC-TRS under FEMA 20/2000-RB dated May 03, 2000, with a compounding amount of Rs.18,250/-.
-The company has stated that the order carries no material financial impact on its operations.
-The disclosure was made pursuant to Regulation 30 of SEBI (LODR) Regulations, 2015.
+India Cements, a subsidiary of UltraTech Cement Limited, received a Compounding Order dated 15th May 2026 from the Foreign Exchange Department, Reserve Bank of India, Chennai, under Section 15(1) of FEMA, 1999, for delay in filing Form FC-TRS.
+The compounding amount is Rs.18,250/-, and the company has confirmed no material financial impact on its operations.

 *this image is generated using AI for illustrative purposes only.